taskcluster/scrum/sprints/20200804-provisioning-is-efficient/sprint-retrospective.md

 ## Process changes for next sprint
 * Try hard to actually have independent chunks of work
-  * If there is one "big chunk" of work, it should be an epic in it's own right, if it's foundational, it should be the focus rather than a piece.
+  * If there is one "big chunk" of work, it should be an epic in its own right.
+If a piece of work is foundational, it should be the focus of the sprint rather than a piece.
 * Identify issues that are likely to require decomposition and assign them more story points at the outset
   * The burndown chart hasn’t been very realistic.
 We continue adding story points after start of sprint
 * Perform sprint planning out-of-band and *then* transfer data to Zenhub